 As Saturday slowly began to end (days ended at sunset), the disciples discovered that Peter's mother-in-law (he was married when he was called) was sick with a fever.

 It is interesting to note that Jesus, who lived to minister (serve), performed a miracle whereby he healed a woman so that she could also serve others on God's day of rest.
-This shows that being merciful and offering selfless service to others are an integral part of worshipping God on Saturday "in spirit and in truth" (John 4:23).
+This shows that being merciful and offering selfless service to others are an integral part of worshipping God on the Bible Sabbath.

 Challenging the Status Quo